-If you choose to focus on program planning and evaluation, you can expect to learn about and research a range of public health issues, including disease prevention, women’s reproductive health, domestic and child abuse, mental health awareness and more.
+If you choose to take program planning and evaluation elective courses, you can expect to learn about and research a range of public health issues, including disease prevention, women’s reproductive health, domestic and child abuse, mental health awareness and more.

 You will hone your skills in the following areas:

 Qualitative Research Methods — Explore the philosophy, goals and basic methods of qualitative research as applied in public health (i.e., behavioral research, program development and health policy).

 Social Marketing — Apply a range of marketing strategies in a real-world setting in order to change the behavior of people, populations and policy makers.

 Marketing Research — Improve program design, implementation and effectiveness by using marketing research techniques to better understand clients of public health programs.

 “My background in infectious disease research and my current goal of working in a program planning [and evaluation] capacity fit well with these discussions, and I found them very fruitful.” — Hidemi Nagao DeHays, patient care coordinator at a private concierge clinic